 Even though nicotine gum holds a much lesser quantity of nicotine than cigarettes, it can still be addictive if taken for too long.
 When nicotine gum is chewed, the nicotine in it is absorbed by the tissues that coat the mouth and is passed into the bloodstream.
 Over time, the body becomes habituated to these small shots of nicotine, and it becomes even harder to quit the nicotine addiction.

 A study conducted by the National Library of Medicine shows that:

-The main component of cigarette smoke is nicotine, when used for a prolonged period of time can cause
+The main component of cigarette smoke is nicotine.
+When used for a prolonged period of time, it can cause the following:

 Therefore, the use of nicotine replacement treatment should only be limited and minimal.

 In the process of trying to quit smoking, consuming nicotine gum may reduce the intensity of initial withdrawal symptoms and keep you off cigarettes by satisfying your craving for the carcinogenic compounds found in cigarettes.
 But it is vital to slowly let go of these smaller doses of nicotine as well before your body starts depending on them.
 For any concerns about cancer diagnosis and treatment, contact ACTC, one of the best cancer treatment centers in Florida, and consult our oncologists.